The City Of Munich Now Wants To Abandon Linux And Switch Back to Windows

 Note also that the study supporting the move back to WIndows was carried out by Accenture [wikipedia.org] (some of us know them better by their old name, Andersen Consulting).
 Accenture was Microsoft's Alliance Partner of the Year in 2016 [zdnet.com], so I'm sure that they have a neutral, objective reason for recommending Microsoft software.

-Re:Someone has been visited by an MS rep (Score:4, Interesting)
+Re:Someone has been visited by an MS rep (Score:5, Insightful)

 I've seen this: some high-powered MS rep chats up a boss, and *presto*: